TselidisA/Check/README.md

 Create new site and up-date rework it with as team in github platform.

 ## Site
-We made this project for creat , design , up-date weakly our site.
+We made this project for create , design , up-date weakly our site.

 ## Coding